 Are you jetting off on holiday this summer but wondering what that means for your recent or upcoming Botox® or dermal filler treatments?
-As a leading training provider, we’ve been asked so many times, by injectors and models alike, ‘exactly what is the correct etiquette for aesthetic clients who have plans to fly away on holiday?’
+As a leading training provider, we’ve been asked so many times, by injectors and model patients alike, ‘exactly what is the correct etiquette for aesthetic clients who have plans to fly away on holiday?’
 This blog post will tell you all you need to know!

 The short answer to the question: ‘Can I fly after having Botox® and dermal fillers?’ is ‘yes, you definitely can’.
 However, as with all aftercare recommendations, there are a few things that you need to consider.